SmartBear/zephyr-for-jira-examples/junit4-example/README.md

 ```

 Now, you can run your tests with `mvn test` and the test execution result file will be generated in the same execution folder.
-Not that the file will be named `zephyrscale_result.json` but it works with both Zephyr Scale and Zephyr Squad.
+Not that the file will be named `zephyrscale_result.json` but it works with both Zephyr and Zephyr Essential.